Ocramius/ProxyManager/UPGRADE.md

    break, you are encouraged to check your applications if you rely on [ghost objects](docs/lazy-loading-ghost-object.md).
  * If ProxyManager can't find a proxy, it will now automatically attempt to auto-generate it, regardless of the settings passed to it.
+ * `ProxyManager\Configuration#setAutoGenerateProxies()` was removed.
+Please look for calls to this method and remove them.

 # 1.0.0

 `1.0.0` is be fully compatible with `0.5.0`.